l1990790120/l1990790120.github.io/content/post/2016-04-04-Resume-Share.md

 * Senior Data Engineer, Deloitte Digital, New York, NY
 2019-05 to Present
+	* Integrating data science stack (such as [Airflow](https://airflow.apache.org/), [MLFlow](https://mlflow.org/), [H2O](https://www.h2o.ai/), [XGBoost](https://xgboost.readthedocs.io/))  into a streamlined project template, unified CI/CD processes and modules to shorten experiment to production time.
+	* Setup infrastructure from scratch and python modules for data scientists and analysts to quickly schedule and scale hyper parameter search, track experiments on [Kubernetes](https://kubernetes.io/) with Airflow and MLflow.

 * Senior Software Engineer, PeerIQ, New York, NY
 2018-01 to 2019-04